 How do I create a vaulted ceiling and scissor trusses?

-In Chief Architect, roof trusses are generated in the space between the roof planes above and ceiling planes below.
+In Chief Architect, roof trusses are generated in the space between roof planes and ceiling planes.
 When a vaulted ceiling has a different pitch than the roof planes above, scissor trusses are produced.

-Launch Chief Architect and Open the Chief Architect plan in which you would like to create scissor trusses.
+Launch Chief Architect, select Open Plan , and open the Chief Architect plan in which you would like to create scissor trusses.

 In this example, a simple 20' x 30' rectangular plan is used.

-Using the Select Object tool, select the walls to make gable ends, then click the Open Object edit button.
+Using the Select Objects tool, select the walls that you would like to make gable walls, then click the Open Object edit button.

-In this example, the left and right walls were selected.
+In this example, the left and right walls were selected and opened.

-On the Roof panel of the Wall Specification dialog, put a check next to Full Gable Wall and then click OK.
+On the Roof panel of the Wall Specification dialog, select the Full Gable Wall option and click OK.

 Click OK to build the roof.